 - Class instructors are responsible for course content and classroom management.
 They decide which guest speaker to invite based on learning objectives and schedule considerations.

-- Generally, talks should be approximately 20 minutes in length, but the course instructor and speaker may agree to a shorter or longer presentation/discussion time.
+- Generally, talks should be approximately 20 to 40 minutes in length, but the course instructor and speaker may agree to a shorter or longer presentation/discussion time.

 - Speakers are welcome to provide an introduction to their company/organization (~5 min.), but the focus of the talk must be a technical or career development topic.